outdoorsafetylab/mapclay/README.md

 ```

 Here is the result, another map is rendered:

 ![](resources/example_2.png)

 In this case, a new element with `class="map"` is added.
 Its text is used to configure a map.
 `<pre>` is used instead to preserve the newlines in text.

-we take [maplibre][] as map viewer.
+Here we use [maplibre][] as map viewer.
 The map's width should occupy half of viewport.
 And height should be 500px.
 The center of map is **140.73E 43.83N**.

-Each viewer has its own default value.
+Each viewer has its own default values.
 By default, [maplibre][] use [demotiles][] as its basemap